Casey225/autoclicker/README.md

 Click the button/key you would like to bind, then make note of the key id.
 It should look like KEY_XXXX or BTN_XXXX.

 Edit the `ac_settings.ron` file with your specific device-id and key-id.

+# Delay

+Edit the `ac_settings.ron` file and change the delay value.
+This is a floating point number representing the number of seconds between clicks.
+Default: 0.1 sec.

 # Execution
 Run with `sudo ./autoclicker`